 Public and private company M&A transactions share many characteristics, but also involve different rules and conventions.
 Described below are some of the ways in which acquisitions of public and private targets differ.

 The M&A process for public and private company acquisitions differs in several respects:

 - Timetable: The timetable before signing the definitive agreement is often more compressed in an acquisition of a public company, because the existence of publicly available information means due diligence can begin in advance and all parties share a desire to minimize the period of time during which the news might leak.
-More time may be required between signing and closing, however, because of the requirement to prepare and circulate a proxy statement for stockholder approval (unless a tender offer structure is used), and the need in many public company acquisitions for antitrust clearances that are less likely to be required in smaller, private company deals.
+More time may be required between signing and closing, however, because of the requirement to prepare and circulate a proxy statement for stockholder approval (unless a tender offer structure is used), and the need in many public company acquisitions for antitrust clearances that may not be required in smaller, private company deals.

 - Confidentiality: The potential damage from a leak is much greater in an M&A transaction involving a public company, and accordingly rigorous confidentiality precautions are taken.

-- Director Liability: The board of a public target has more practical exposure to stockholder claims than a private company board and is much more likely to obtain a fairness opinion from an investment banking firm.
+- Director Liability: The board of a public target has more exposure to stockholder claims than a private company board and is more likely to obtain a fairness opinion from an investment banking firm.